 My parents were hard workers at minimally paying jobs who sacrificed their own teen years to the responsibility of raising their three little girls.
 I was the first on both sides of my family to graduate from high school and then work my way through the University of Iowa to graduate with a degree in mass communication.

 My first paying job was in public broadcasting, when seats were just being offered to women.
 By reporting news and public affairs for nearly 15 years in public radio and later in public television, I learned how to tell a story by first understanding the story.
-What passed for hard news was so superficial.
-Only public radio dug deep enough to find the meaning in the story – then used language and sensory material to tell it.
-The process was the same for the two weekly series I produced for Iowa Public Television, only with pictures.

 Whether I was ...